xblondelfr/StreamPipe/README.md

 Call method WriteIsFinished() when writing is over.
 Once the reader has emptied the buffer, it will receive a zero-length result signalling the end of the stream.

+Have a look a the unit test project to see some example usage scenarios.